The overtime attorneys at Aegis Law Firm in Orange County offer free consultations. Call us at (949) 379-6250 or contact us online to get started.

 No. Just because you are paid on commission doesn’t mean you are not eligible for overtime.
 Many commissioned workers are entitled to overtime, such as car salesman, loan officers, and even stock brokers.
-Speak with an experienced Orange County employment law firm to learn more about your specific case and options for legal compensation.
+Speak with an experienced attorney to learn more about your specific case and options for legal compensation.

 If your employer only records/pays you for 40 hours per week when you actually worked more, you may be entitled to recover those lost wages.
 If you have records to show how much you worked that would be helpful, but not necessarily required.
 In many instances you can simply approximate how many overtime hours you worked and that is sufficient.
 It is the employer’s obligation under the law to accurately record how many hours you worked.
 If they did not keep accurate records, the law does not reward the employer for failing to meet its record keeping obligation.

 As a general rule you are not entitled to pay for your daily commute to work and back.
 However, there are exceptions to this rule.
 This includes time spent driving to the airport, sitting on an airplane, riding a taxi, and even going to the bank for a deposit if it was for your employer.